 The assassination of King Faisal of Saudi Arabia brought immediate and surprisingly similar reaction in other Arab capitals today.

-The assassination of King Faisal of Saudi Arabia brought immediate and surprisingly similar reaction in other Arab capitals today.
+Background: The assassination of King Faisal of Saudi Arabia brought immediate and surprisingly similar reaction in other Arab capitals today.
 And the tenor of the reaction was a mixture of sorrow and apprehension.

 In Cairo, there was concern that the assassination had removed one of the main props to Middle East stability, as well as depriving Egypt of on of its main sources of aid.